-POACHED is a fun, fast-paced novel that deftly blends a love of (and healthy respect for) animals, a passion for knowledge, clever turns, and the silly, if crass, mentality of a familiar species: the 12-year-old boy.
+This is a fun, fast-paced novel that deftly blends a love of (and healthy respect for) animals, a passion for knowledge, clever turns, and the silly, if crass, mentality of a 12-year-old boy.
 Gibb manages to mix in facts about koala's nutrition and predatory shark behavior while creating an intriguing whodunit.
 Even though there are a few problematic fat jokes and enough slipping on vomit to last a lifetime, Poached is an exciting, visual read.

 There are some situational ethics here parents may want to discuss.
 Teddy lies to some people but is honest with others.
 He sneaks around and commits crimes when necessary to clear his name.
 And the handling of the bully, though cinematic and satisfying, is not the advice we'd recommend in real life -- it results in fisticuffs.
 But these issues are handled thoughtfully enough to be more of a jumping-off place than a wrong turn.
 Poached is the rare book that puts a premium on knowing and doing and that spotlights an appreciation for science in the process.
 An especially great choice for kids who like animals and mysteries.

 Families can talk about...

 Families can talk about honesty and trust.
 Why is Teddy honest with some people and dishonest with others?
 Does this make him untrustworthy overall?
 Why, or why not?

 What kinds of things do boys in Poached do to get female attention?
 Does this seem like a realistic portrayal to you?
 What other types of things do boys do to get a girl's attention?
 Why do you think this is?

 Does the way bullies are handled in Poached seem realistic?
 What advice would you give Teddy for facing a bully at school?

 |Publisher:||Simon & Schuster Books for Young Readers|

 |Publication date:||April 8, 2014|